Welcome to the Year 4 page

 Important class information

 You will be taught times tables in class but it is crucial that you practise at home.
-We have now introduced times table rockstars so please use it daily, in school and at home.
+We have use times table rockstars to support your learning so please use it daily, in school and at home.

 Here are a few other websites that have games to help learn and practise your times tables: